fleetdm/fleet/docs/Using-Fleet/configuration-files/README.md

 ##### mdm.macos_updates.deadline

-A deadline in the form `YYYY-MM-DD`.
+A deadline in the form of `YYYY-MM-DD`.
 The exact deadline time is at 04:00:00 (UTC-8).

 Hosts that belong to no team and are enrolled into Fleet's MDM won't be able to dismiss the Nudge window once this deadline is past.